cycloptux/GiselleBot-Documentation/docs/source/social_networks/youtube.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
 Starts a notification service for the selected YouTube channel.
-If a new video is uploaded on the channel, or an existing video has its title or description updated, a notification will be sent to the specified webhook service.
+If a new video is uploaded on the channel, a notification will be sent to the specified webhook service.

 .. warning::
     Discord webhooks are a very powerful feature, but they (currently) lack 2-way authentication of messages.
 This means that a malicious user knowing a webhook URL will be able, with some effort, to forge a message containing any kind of content using external tools and send that message to the webhook.